dannynday/colab-/README.md

 1. Read in the daily historical sales (that is, revenue) figures, and then apply a Prophet model to the data.

 2. Interpret the model output to identify any seasonal patterns in the company revenue.
-For example, what are the peak revenue days?

 4. Produce a sales forecast for the finance group.
-Give a number for the expected total sales in the next quarter.
 I included the best- and worst-case scenarios to make better plans.